ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(10)
 wend
 ```
 We use a [`HotKeySet`](https://www.autoitscript.com/autoit3/docs/functions/HotKeySet.htm) AutoIt function here to assign a **handler** or **hook** for pressed keys.
 The `_KeyHandler` function is assigned as a handler for all keys with ASCII codes from 0 to 255 in the `InitKeyHooks` function.
-It means that the `_KeyHandler` will be called each time if any key with one of the specified ASCII codes will be called.
+It means that the `_KeyHandler` is called each time if any key with one of the specified ASCII codes is pressed.
 The `InitKeyHooks` function is called before the `while` infinite loop.
 There are several actions in the `_KeyHandler`:

 1. Pass the pressed key to the `AnalyzeKey` function.
 The pressed key is available by `@HotKeyPressed` macro.
 2. Disable the `_KeyHandler` by the `HotKeySet($keyPressed)` call.
 This is needed for sending the captured key to the application's window.